Addressing Common Myths About Semaglutide for Weight Loss

 Tirzepatide is the best thing to happen to us because one drug can tackle several important mechanisms of action at once (alongside healthy lifestyle habits, of course).

-With this history lesson out of the way, let’s tackle some other popular myths about Semaglutide.
+With this history lesson out of the way, let’s tackle the most popular myths and misconceptions about Semaglutide.

 Myth #2: Semaglutide Makes You Lose Muscle Mass